 You can also add new links from within posts and pages.
 To do so from within the WordPress editor, select the star icon from the visual editor's toolbar:

 You'll be greeted by a pop-up menu, which enables you to enter your link information as you did from the Add Link screen.
 You can also select the redirect type and nofollow from within this pop-up, as well as enable link tracking:

 It's a handy, code-free way to nofollow, cloak, and track your affiliate links, all from your WordPress visual editor.

 If you’re an affiliate marketer worried about search engine penalties, you have nothing to fear.
 First, be sure you have an understanding of the differences between follow and nofollow links.
 Then use the nofollow attribute and Pretty Links’s cloaking feature.
 This way, you can be sure to keep the search engine police away from your virtual door and retain your hard-earned ranking.

 In this post, we've discussed the negative impact that uncloaked affiliate links can have on your marketing website.
 However, there are two things you can do to avoid search engine penalties.
 To recap, you can:

 - Use the manual nofollow attribute on your affiliate links.

 - Use Pretty Links to cloak and nofollow your affiliate links.

-Do you have any questions about the nofollow attribute, or how Pretty Links can help?
+Do you have any questions about the nofollow attribute, the differences between follow vs. nofollow links, or how Pretty Links can help?
 Let us know in the comments section below!